 2) No man is an island – find an organizing team, your efforts won’t be sustainable otherwise

-Form a group with people you’re sure you trust and who are as passionate as you.
+Form a group with people you trust and who are as passionate as you.
 It doesn’t even have to be a perfect mix of experienced organizers, graphic artists, and social media people (although that would surely help).

 An ideal number for a starting team is three people, though that number varies depending on the commitment level of each team member.
 It is preferred that the group have an equal level of interest and drive as you will be the founding team of your planned efforts.
 Not only will it make the organization scale in the future by having a stable foundation, but it’ll keep you – yes you, the reader – sane when things go to sh*t (but they pick right back up in due time, don’t worry!).
-A usually good indicator that someone falls under this category is someone who has reached out to you and expressed interest to help out via the post that you made if you did tip number 1.
+A good indicator that someone falls under this category is someone who has reached out to you and expressed interest to help out via the post that you made if you did tip number one.

 3) Interest – if no one wants it, why bother?
 (Unless it’s like, a cause against something that endangers humanity like climate change and a zombie apocalypse)